Cheap MMJ Cards Online

 Your Brain on Weed

-The efficiency of marijuana for peripheral neuropathy pain results from the chemical process between weed and the brain.
+The effect weed has on peripheral neuropathy pain results from the chemical process between weed and the brain.

 Cannabinoid receptors have been found all over the body, including within the cells themselves.
 The chemical compounds of cannabis even affect the brain, it seems.

-The question of whether weed helps with peripheral neuropathy symptoms shows some promise.
-Research is still necessary, given the relatively recent adoption of medicinal marijuana in treating conditions.
+The question of whether weed helps peripheral neuropathy symptoms shows some promise.
+Given the relatively recent adoption of medicinal marijuana in treating conditions, research is still needed.
 However, existing research suggests that medicinal marijuana does have a place in treating symptoms of peripheral neuropathy.

-For example, one study found that cannabis can help with peripheral neuropathy by reducing pain and improving sleep, even in patients with symptoms refractory to standard therapies.
-However, the study does advise caution on using marijuana for neuropathy as some issues can result from doses that are too high.
-However, as far as studies go, this is promising, especially with proper dosing.
+For example, one study in the Cleveland Clinic Journal of Medicine found that “small clinical studies have found that cannabis provides benefits for peripheral neuropathy, including pain reduction, better sleep, and improved function, even in patients with symptoms refractory to standard therapies.”
+However, the study does advise caution as some issues can result from doses that are too high.
+However, as far as studies go, this is promising, especially when proper dosing is practiced.

-Another study used randomized, controlled trials to evaluate the effects of cannabis on peripheral neuropathy pain.
-Results suggest that vaporizing low-dose cannabis in the short term can treat neuropathic pain.
+Another study, Medical Cannabis for Neuropathic Pain, used randomized, controlled trials to study the effect of cannabis on peripheral neuropathy pain.
+The results of the study suggest that short-term, low-dose cannabis vaporization can treat neuropathic pain.

-A 2017 study also shows promising results.
+A 2017 study in Pain Physician also shows promising results.
 The study’s conclusion suggests that cannabis-based medications seem effective for chronic pain treatment, particularly chronic pain associated with neuropathic pain.
-As with other studies, the research pool on using marijuana for neuropathy is limited but growing.
+As with other studies, the research pool is limited but growing.

 Bottom Line

-The pain of peripheral neuropathy can be intense and brutal.
+The pain of peripheral neuropathy can be intense and brutal to live with.
 Thankfully, it seems medicinal marijuana may help to reduce that pain.
-In Arkansas, peripheral neuropathy is one of the 18 qualifying conditions for medicinal marijuana.
-Other neuropathies can also be qualifying conditions in Missouri.
+In Arkansas, peripheral neuropathy is considered to be one of the 18 qualifying conditions for medicinal marijuana.

-If you are suffering from chronic nerve pain, medicinal marijuana is a solid supplemental option to soothe the symptoms.
-To see if you qualify for marijuana for peripheral neuropathy pain, begin certification with Ozark MMJ Cards.
+If you feel you are suffering chronic nerve pain, medicinal marijuana is a solid supplemental option to soothe the symptoms.
+To see if you can qualify for cannabis for peripheral neuropathy pain, begin certification with Ozark MMJ Cards.